hongwilliam/FINAL-PROJECT/README.md

 method 5: view likelihoods of the 4 possible super bowl matchups -> java nflPlayoffSimulator final4

-    as of 1/17/17 (due date of final commit), there are 4 teams left in the playoffs, and thus there are 4 possible Super Bowl matchups this method will print the probabilities of each of the 4 possible matchups occuring
+    as of 1/17/17 (due date of final commit), there are there are 4 possible Super Bowl matchups this method will print the probabilities of each of the 4 possible matchups occuring

 method 6: view the complete results of a simulation! -> java nflPlayoffSimulator simulation